basro/stylance-rs/README.md

 It is my opinion that no completion would be better than outdated completion.

-Supposedly one should be able to disable the expansion of the macro adding this to `.vscode/settings.json`
+Supposedly one should be able to disable the expansion of the macro by adding this to `.vscode/settings.json`

 ```json
 "rust-analyzer.procMacro.ignored": {